exasol/exasol-rest-api/doc/user_guide/user-guide.md

 ### Database Side Preparation

-* Create a user in the Exasol database for the api service.
-This user will be used for all connections.
-Grant ** minimum** privileges to the user.
+* Create a user in the Exasol database for the API service.
+This user is a service account for Exasol REST API.
+The service account will be used for all connections, therefore grant **minimum** privileges to it.
 We strongly recommend to only grant SELECT on required schemas/tables.
-Please keep in mind that all API users uses the same service account.
+Please keep in mind that all API users use the same service account.

 ```sql
 CREATE USER api_service_account IDENTIFIED BY secret_password;